Image Slider

 By Ryan Noble

-Kyoto is not only known for its historical landmarks and temples, but also for its sophisticated cocktail bar scene.
-From high-end mixology spots to hidden speakeasies that are perfect for a unique drinking experience, each bar offers a blend of traditional Japanese hospitality and modern cocktail culture, with innovative drinks crafted by some of Asia’s best bartenders.
+Kyoto is not only famous for its historical landmarks and temples, but also for its sophisticated cocktail bar scene.
+From high-end mixology spots to hidden speakeasies that offer unique drinking experiences, each bar blends traditional Japanese hospitality with modern cocktail culture, serving innovative drinks crafted by some of Asia’s best bartenders.

-Whether you’re looking for a quiet spot to enjoy a carefully crafted cocktail or a resplendent rooftop venue with sweeping views of Japan’s ancient capital, this guide helps you find the best spots to unwind and enjoy a drink after a day of sightseeing.
+Whether you’re looking for a quiet corner to enjoy a carefully mixed cocktail or a resplendent rooftop venue with sweeping views of Japan’s ancient capital, this guide highlights the best spots to unwind after a day of sightseeing.

 The stunning Botanical Garden and The Root, two chic cocktails at The Roots of All Evil in Kyoto.

-Feast your eyes on their Botanical Garden cocktail, looking more like a nature-filled terrarium than the tantalizing cocktail it truly is.
-Blending premium spirits with fresh herbs and florals, you can expect an extravagant earthiness that creates a drink that’s more refreshing than it is overly sweet.
-In the words of Shizuka herself, “It’s too beautiful to drink!”
+Feast your eyes on the Botanical Garden cocktail, which looks more like a miniature terrarium than a drink.
+Blending premium spirits with fresh herbs and florals, it delivers an extravagant earthiness that’s refreshing without being overly sweet.
+As Shizuka herself once said, “It’s too beautiful to drink!”

 A premium cheese platter for enjoying alongside your cocktails.